 Aurangazib (1658 A.D.-1707 A.D.)

-- Aurangzeb, the third son of Shah Jahan, treacherously emerged victorious by killing his brothers and imprisoning his father in Agra Fort till his death.
+- Aurangzeb, the third son of Shah Jahan in mughal empire family tree, treacherously emerged victorious by killing his brothers and imprisoning his father in Agra Fort till his death.

 - He ruled for almost 50 years.
 During his long reign, the Mughal empire reached its territorial climax.